 The concept of green or eco-friendly tourism has changed over the years.
 What initially referred to supporting small-scale local tourism and visiting natural areas, now includes traveling in an environmentally friendly manner.

 Many cities are revamping themselves to operate more sustainably and support green tourism.
 Keep reading to find out what makes a city sustainable and the top 15 most sustainable cities in the world.
-Plan your eco-friendly trip for 2021 using our guide!
+Plan an eco-friendly vacation using our guide!

 What makes a city sustainable?